Thank you so much to everyone who joined us September 17 for our first-ever Virtual Preservation Awards!

 This dynamic duo has made an indelible mark on Villa Riviera and the city as a whole.

-Kathy Costantino and Janice Watson spent nearly twenty years bringing their 1931 Spanish Revival house back from the depths of a serious “remuddle.”
+Kathryn Costantino and Janice Watson spent nearly twenty years bringing their 1931 Spanish Revival house back from the depths of a serious “remuddle.”
 Underneath the “lace” stucco, aluminum sliders, and 1970s brick, they saw what the home once was and could be again.

 Keeping all remaining original features, they reversed insensitive alterations and installed fixtures and finishes appropriate to the period.
 This remarkable labor of love is a tribute to stewardship and a lasting contribution to the historic neighborhood of California Heights.